MonDust/Battleships/README.md

 Project implementing battleships in Java with Swing used for graphics.

 ## Current state
+The gameplay of the Battleships is implemented, as is connection between players and the server.

 ### Client module
 Handles user interaction, board rendering in CLI, and communication with a server.
 ### Server module